JPMorgan CEO faults company and shareholders for disagreements

-NEW YORK JPMorgan Chase & Co (JPM.N) officials have not done enough to show how well the company is run, Chairman and CEO Jamie Dimon said on Wednesday, after one-third of shareholders disapproved last week of his pay and the practice of one person holding his two jobs.
+NEW YORK May 27 JPMorgan Chase & Co officials have not done enough to show how well the company is run, Chairman and CEO Jamie Dimon said on Wednesday, after one-third of shareholders disapproved last week of his pay and the practice of one person holding his two jobs.

 "We have to do a better job of describing to the investor class" how the board of directors oversees executives, Dimon said at an investor conference.
 Since he came to the bank a decade ago, Dimon said, he has stepped out of board meetings so that directors will discuss their views and his performance independently.